npm/rfcs/accepted/0000-publish-prompt.md

 ### Feedback from the discussion around this RFC

-- Should be implemented behind an opt-in/experimental flag for npm@7
+- Should be implemented behind an opt-in flag for npm@7
 - Non-TTY environments should skip the prompt.

 ## Alternatives